-Fingal, on his return from Ireland, after he had expelled Swaran from that kingdom, made a feast to all his heroes; he forgot to invite Maronnan, and Aldo, two chiefs, who had not been along with him in Berragon, king of Sora, a country of Saudinava, the declared enemy of Fingal.
-The valour of Alde soon gained him a great reputation in Sora; and Lorms, the beautiful wire of Erragon, fell in love with sora; and Lorms, the beautiful wire of Erragon, fell in love with who resided then in Selma, on the western coast.
-Erragon invaside Seculated, and was akin in battle by Gault, the son of Morni, after the fell, in a single combat, by the bands of his rival Erragon, and the unfortunate Lorma afterwards did off grief.

-Son of the distant land, who dwellest in the secret cell! do I hear the sound of thy grove? or is it thy voice of songs?
-The torrent was loud in my ear; but I heard a tuneful voice.
-Dost thou praise the chiefs of thy land; or the spirits of the wind?
+[Fingal, on his return from Ireland, after he had expelled Swaran from that kingdom, made a feast to all his heroes; he forgot to invite Ma-ronnan and Aldo, two chiefs, who had not been along with him in his expedition.
+They resented his neglect; and went over to Erragon, king of Sora, a country of Scandinavia, the declared enemy of The valour of Aldo soon gained him a great reputation in Sora : and Lorma, the beautiful wife of Erragon, fell in love with him.
+He found means to escape with her, and to come to Fingal, who resided then in Selma, on the western coast.
+Erragon invaded Scotland, and was slain in battle by Gaul, the son of Morni, after he had rejected terms of peace offered him by Fingal-In this war Aldo fell, in a single combat, by the hands of his rival Erragon, and the unfortunate Lorma afterwards died of grief.
+7 cret cell! do I hear the sound of thy grove? or is it thy voice of songs?
+The torrent was loud imy ear; but I heard a tuneful voice.
+Dost thou praise the chiefs of thy land: or the spirits of the wind?
 But, lonely dweller of rocks! look thou on that heathy plain.
-Thou seest green tombs, with their rank, whistling grass; with their stones of mossy heads.
-Thou seest them, son of the rock, out Ossian's eyes have failed!
+Thou seest green tombs, with their rank, whistling grass: with their stones of mossy heads.
+Thou seest them, son of the rock, but Ossian's eyes have failed!